Bitdefender Review: Quick Expert Summary

 Bitdefender offers 3 annual plans — but only its premium Total Security plan works across all operating systems.
 All of the plans include a limited VPN, but Bitdefender’s premium VPN is available at checkout, and it costs less than most competing standalone VPNs.

-Bitdefender also has a free plan, but it has a lot of limitations.
+Bitdefender’s free plan is one of the better free plans on the market, although it does have a lot of limitations (like all free antiviruses).
 All of Bitdefender’s paid plans include a risk-free money-back guarantee for 30 days.

 Bitdefender does offer a free version of its app for Windows, macOS, and Android.
 While it lacks important protections like ransomware protection, a firewall, and a secure web browser, the free version includes: